DeMario Mayfield

-DeMario Aquan Mayfield (born May 23, 1991) is an American-born naturalized Iraqi professional basketball player for Basket Torino of the Serie A2 Basket.
-He competed in college for Georgia, Charlotte and Angelo State.
+DeMario Aquan Mayfield (born May 23, 1991) is an American-born naturalized Iraqi professional basketball player for Benacquista Assicurazioni Latina Basket of the Serie A2 Basket.
+He competed in college for Georgia, Charlotte, and Angelo State.

 High school career

 Mayfield was a star basketball player at Frankin County High School.
 He was the 2009 Georgia High School Player of the Year.
 Mayfield was ranked No. 17 point guard in his class by ESPN and committed to Georgia.
 As a senior, he averaged 23.9 points, 6.7 assists and 5.1 rebounds per game.

 College career

 Mayfield played one season at the University of Georgia and averaged about six minutes per game in 18 games.
 He transferred to Charlotte in search of more playing time and averaged 11.2 points and 7.0 rebounds per game as a sophomore.
 As a junior, he led the team in scoring with 11.7 points and 3.6 rebounds but did not play since January 26, 2013 due to undisclosed team rules violations.
 Mayfield was officially dismissed from the team on February 22.

 Mayfield decided to transfer to Morehead State.
 However, he never suited up for the team because he was arrested in Athens, Georgia, on the charge of conspiracy to commit armed robbery on May 27.
 Former Georgia football player Ricardo James Crawford was also arrested with Mayfield, and the two were found by police with guns, gloves and masks, and were also charged with possession of marijuana.
 Mayfield accepted a plea deal in which he had to serve 10 and a half months in a diversion center, which he described as like a “jail/work camp", and another year on probation.
 Mayfield's mentor Patrice Davis became an assistant coach at Abilene Christian University in the summer.
 He recommended the troubled basketball player to Angelo State coach Chris Beard, who added him to the roster.

 As a senior at Division II Angelo State, Mayfield averaged 15.8 points, 8.0 rebounds and 3.9 assists per game and scored in double digits in 30 games.
 He helped lead the Rams to a 28-6 record and the first Sweet 16 in program history.
 Mayfield became the first Angelo State player to record a triple-double on December 16, 2014, when he scored 14 points, pulled down 10 rebounds and dished out 13 assists in a win over Arlington Baptist College.
 He had a career-high 24 points along with seven rebounds in a win over Texas A&M–Commerce in the NCAA Tournament.
 Mayfield was a First-team All-Lone Star Conference selection and was twice named LSC Offensive Player of the Week and once named LSC Defensive Player of the Week.
 He was an NABC and Daktronics All-South Central second-team selection.